mukesh07-ai/mukesh07-ai/README.md

-<p align="justify">I am a Full-stack Developer and FSD intern at IBM.
+<p align="justify">I am a Full-stack Developer and FSD with Java intern at IBM.
 I have strong technical skills in working with HTML, CSS, and JavaScript and I am an Advance Diploma (Vocational) in IT, Networking and Cloud Computing student of the 2022-24 batch from National Skill Training Institute Patna.
 Under the guideance of DGT&IBM

 <br>
 <p>